 How to tie the Palomar Knot.
-The Palomar Knot comes close to being a 100% knot when tied properly.
+The single best fishing knot?
+Many fishermen believe that the Palomar Knot holds that title.
+Palomar Knot comes close to being a 100% knot when tied properly.
 Be sure that when the hook or lure is passed through the loop that all parts of the knot cinch up together.
 Many depictions of this knot elsewhere make it look like the loop part of the knot goes up against the bottom of the eye of the hook or lure.
 The knot can fail if tied in that manner.
 This is also the best knot to use with braided fishing line.
 The Palomar Knot is one of 12 great fishing knots included on the Pro-Knot Fishing Knot Cards (click to see).

 Scroll to see Animated Palomar Knot below the illustration and tying instructions.